 Consolidation of business practices

 The inevitable consolidation between accounting practices and financial planning practices is not a new concept.
-However, the timing is gathering pace according to many well known industry sources leading many to speculate the next 5 years will see a dramatic merging of traditional financial advice and tax accounting business models into a ‘one stop’ financial advice shop.
-A key reason is the structural change occurring in the financial planning industry.
+However, the timing is gathering pace according to many well-known industry sources leading many to speculate the next 5 years will see a dramatic merging of traditional financial advice and tax accounting business models into a ‘one-stop’ financial advice shop.
+A key reason is a structural change occurring in the financial planning industry.
 That change is the regulation to ban commissions for any financial advice relating to any investment or superannuation products aside from personal insurance.
 Please see my previous blog for why regulators such as ASIC have allowed insurance providers to continue paying commissions here.
 Back to the story now.
 Because nearly all financial advice (other than insurance advice) will be offered on a fee for service basis, financial planning advice and accounting advice will increasingly start to look very similar.

 Shifting business models